Appointments Available – Call Today (785) 228 0500

 • Prescribe antibiotics if there are signs of infection (swelling)

-• Call us to schedule a follow up if the above does not improve within 48 hrs of the severe pain.
+• Call us to schedule a follow up if the above does not improve within 48 hrs after rinsing the site.

 Schedule Your Appointment

 Wisdom tooth extraction can improve your oral health, but proper aftercare is essential to a smooth recovery.
 At Topeka Oral Surgery, we are committed to providing expert care and guidance every step of the way.
-Contact our office in Topeka, Kansas, to schedule your consultation today and ensure a comfortable recovery process.
-Ideally we strive to remove wisdom teeth at a younger age to help reduce the incidence of dry socket and poor healing outcomes.
+Contact our office in Topeka, Kansas, to schedule your consultation today!

 Request an Appointment